 Pretty close.
 We weren't sure if it was going to be Ron or somebody else.
 It turned out the contrast between Ron and Elliott Gould was not the same contrast between Robert Blake and Elliott, so it was suggested we go with Robert and I listened.

-Was the shoot-out in the market a learning curve for you?
-It's one of the great action scenes.
+the market a learning curve for you?
+It's one of the great action

 I spent a lot of time plotting that thing out.
 This was not the days of Steadicam, where you could run around and do what you wanted.
 You had bigger cameras and all those movements on dolly tracks where things were upstairs and downstairs.
 I just drew out the way I wanted to do it.